Sustainability Fee Expenditure Process:

 Once receiving notification of a funding award, at least one member from the awarded group must attend a mandatory meeting hosted by the Sustainability Fee Council (SFC) to review sustainability fee expenditure guidelines.
 If a student group, the group’s advisor must also be in attendance.
 Dates for the meetings will be communicated in the award notification email.
 The notification email will also include a project timeline template which groups must complete and submit prior to making any purchases.

-After attending a mandatory expenditure process review meeting and submitting necessary documentation, groups that have been awarded funding should email all invoices or quotes to [email protected] for payment processing.
+After attending a mandatory expenditure process review meeting and submitting necessary documentation, groups that have been awarded funding should email all invoices or quotes to email@example.com for payment processing.
 Advisors should be copied on any emails from student groups.
 Make sure to include your student group or department name in the email.
 All payment requests should be sent at least 2 weeks prior to the payment deadline.
 All awarded funds must be used by the end of the fiscal year in which the funding award was given.
 Fiscal year-end (FYE) is June 30 for Georgia State University.
-Therefore, in order to ensure all payment is process prior to FYE, all requests must be submitted to Julie Golden before June 16.
+Therefore, in order to ensure all payment is process prior to FYE, all requests must be submitted to firstname.lastname@example.org by June 1st.

 The following are basic guidelines for the expenditure of Sustainability Fee Funds.
 Because they are considered state funds, fee funds generally follow the same restrictions as those placed on revenue from tax dollars, with few exceptions.